Motor racing: IndyCar signs title sponsorship deal with NTT

 (Reuters) - IndyCar announced a multi-year agreement with NTT on Tuesday that will make the Japanese tech giant the title sponsor of North America’s premier open-wheel racing series.

 NTT replaces Verizon as title sponsor of the series.
-Its sponsorship of what will now be known as the NTT IndyCar Series launches with the March 10 season-opening race.
+The first race of what will now be the NTT IndyCar Series is the Firestone Grand Prix of St Petersburg on March 10.

-The financial terms and length of the sponsorship deal were not disclosed.
+The financial terms and length of the agreement were not disclosed but media reports said IndyCar’s asking price was $30 million annually compared to the $10 million paid by Verizon.

+As part of the deal, NTT is the official technology partner of IndyCar, the IndyCar Series, Indianapolis Motor Speedway, the Indianapolis 500 and NASCAR’s Brickyard 400 beginning in 2019.

+Mark Miles, chief executive of Hulman & Company which owns IndyCar, said NTT’s sponsorship will offer a way to attract a new generation of fans to motor racing.

 IndyCar had been searching for a new sponsor since Verizon informed the series in 2017 that it was not interested in renewing its contract.
 Verizon served as the title sponsor for five years, replacing IZOD in 2014.